andreasjaegerBY/ImageDownloader/README.rst

 Usage
 ===========

-The module can be excecuted as console skript:
+The module can be excecuted as console skript.
 after:
        python setup.py install
-one can execute:
+To execute, run:
        image_downloader -i <inputfile> -o <outputpath>
 Examples
 ===========